Carving is the ultimate skiing, the essence of the current ski technique, and the passion

 Step-by-step guide

-It is very important to choose a very easy slope (almost flat) in which we feel completely safe and won’t develop too much speed.
+It is very important to choose a very easy (almost flat) slope in which we feel completely safe and won’t develop too much speed.
 The key is to tip or tilt the skis on edge and avoid any rotational or pivoting actions.
 Focus on the sensation of the skis slicing on their edges.
 It will be a completely new experience for many skiers, and it’s normal to feel weird.
 Your first impression may be of a lack of control, like if the skis “take us for a ride” and almost turn completely by themselves.
-So be patient, don’t rush the turn…
+So it is key to be patient, don’t rush the turn… aim for a long turn and let the skis turn the way they dictate…

 1) Edged traverse: the easiest way to experience carving is to begin from an already “edges engaged” traverse.
 On gentle or flat terrain from a stop and with a hip-wide stance, point your skis across the fall line, tip your skis inwards onto a low edge angle and keep them that way.
 Lean the upper body outwards to keep the balance over the outside ski.
 Look uphill to check no one is comming, and either push with poles on flats or allow skis to start tracking across the slope on a gentle pitch.
 Do not try to adjust the edge angle at first, just maintain balance and let the ski traverse across the slope on edge.
 Maintain fore/aft and lateral balance without adding turning movements.
 Stop.
 Check tracks to see if you are carving (two lines in the snow like railway tracks).
 Repeat and practice.

-2) Carved Uphill Arcs: on easy terrain, allways looking uphill first, start sliding in a traverse across the fall line.
+2) Carved Uphill Arcs: on easy terrain, always looking uphill first, start sliding in a traverse across the fall line.
 Then tip the skis on edge to engage the sidecut of the ski, and wait for them to start the turn.
 You will stop when the turn is complete and you start to go uphill a little.
-Slowly move to more pitch.
-May point skis slightly more downhill to add more speed to traverse/arc practice.
+Slowly move to more pitch and point the skis a bit more downhill to add some speed to traverse/arc practice.
 Tip both feet/ankles/legs tip toward the hill to higher edge angles to turn more.
 When trying to “make the skis turn” skiers often add rotary inputs, causing the skis to skid.
 We don’t want that to happen now… In this activity, learn to gradually place the ski on edge and let the ski design cause the turning.
-Be patient, let the ski create the direction change.
-Tipping the ski up onto a higher edge angle will tighten the arc, if desired.
+Be patient, and again let the ski create the direction change.
+Tipping the ski up onto a higher edge angle will tighten the arc, if desired, but remeber to stay balanced on the outside ski only.

-3) Rollerblade turns (AKA Railroad tracks): linked pure-carved arcs that leave two distinct tracks in the snow.
-Elongated “S” turns on the edges on very easy terrain.
-Tip in a little both skis to one side to start a turn.
+So tip in a little both skis to one side to start a turn.
 Then flatten the skis back and tip them to the other side to start another turn.
 And so on… Tipping/edging comes from legs under a stable upper body.
 Continuous rolling/tipping motion of both feet/ankles/legs release and then re-engage the edges simultaneously and links the one turn to the next.
 You will end up with very elongated “S” arcs.
+Also you can try this drill in a free groomed catroad, with noone behind you trying to get ahead of you.
+And remember, if you want to unlock your carve, you either flatten those feet or you turn your skis sideways back into that pivot.

-5) “Gorilla” turns drill: this is another great drill to experiment with carving for the first time.
-We open or widen the stance extremely, balance wrongly on the inside ski while we keep the outside leg long and tipped in.
+b) “Gorilla” turns drill: this is another great drill to experiment with carving for the first time.
+It is also known as the in rigger drill.
+To perform it, we have to open or widen the stance extremely, flex the inside leg, and balance (“wrongly” but on purpose) on a flat inside ski while we keep the outside leg long and tipped in.
 This helps the outside ski to engage and carve throughout the whole turn.
 This is one of the best exercises to learn and trust that the skis can almost “turn on their own” just by tipping them on edge.

-Once you know how carving feels, start making comfortable turns to both sides, trying to increase edge angles and/or steepness of the slope.
+Once you know how carving feels, start making comfortable turns to both sides, trying to increase the edge angle and/or steepness of the slope.
 Focus on completing the turn so you point your skis well across the fall line before you start a new turn.

 Tuck or Schuss position: